Great American Novel: Development

+Additionally, Shreve states, referencing Buell, that "several 'templates' or 'recipes' for the Great American Novel emerged. ...
+Recipe 1 is to write a novel that is 'subjected to a series of memorable rewritings.' ...
+Recipe 2 is what Buell calls 'the romance of the divide.'
+Novels of this kind ... imagine national (and geographic) rifts in the 'form of a family history and/or heterosexual love affair.' ...
+Recipe 3, a 'narrative centering on the lifeline of a socially paradigmatic figure ... whose odyssey tilts on the one side toward picaresque and on the other toward a saga of personal transformation, or failure of such.'"

-From the turn of the century to the mid-twentieth century, the idea eluded serious academic consideration, being dismissed as a "naively amateurish age-of-realism pipe dream" unaccustom to the culture of that time.
+From the turn of the century to the mid-twentieth century, the idea eluded serious academic consideration, being dismissed as a "naively amateurish age-of-realism pipe dream" not aligned with the culture of that time.
 Writers such as William Dean Howells and Mark Twain were equally blasé.
 Frank Norris too saw the concept as not befitting the time, stating that the fact of a great work being American should be incidental.
 Edith Wharton complained that the Great American Novel concept held a narrow view of the nation, simply being concerned with "Main Street".
 At this time, it also grew to become associated with masculine values.